queqichao/FredholmLearning/fredholm_kernel_learning/pysvmlight/README.md

 Written by Bill Cauchois (<wcauchois@gmail.com>), with thanks to Lucas Beyer and n0mad for their contributions.

-Branched by Qichao Que (<colin.que@gmail.com>), to adapt the code to python 3 (TODO: Fix the build break for python2).

 Installation
 ------------
 PySVMLight uses distutils for setup.
 Installation is as simple as